k-mats/udacity-dlnd/README.md

 This repository contains the submissions of its projcts.

-# Caution ⚠️
+## Caution ⚠️
 Udacity students must agree to [the honor code](https://udacity.zendesk.com/hc/en-us/articles/210667103-What-is-the-Udacity-Honor-Code-).

-If you enrolls DLND, any references of this repository could violate the honor code.
+If you enrolls DLND, any references to this repository could violate the honor code.